 - ensure that the vehicle engine is turned off;

-- ensure that the fuel card, the keys to the bike rack and the vehicle’s owner manual are in the vehicle’s glove compartment, and that the mobile device mount is in the vehicle, and if in the San Francisco Bay Area, that the FasTrak toll tag remains mounted in the vehicle;
+- ensure that the fuel card, the key to the bike rack and the vehicle’s owner manual are in the vehicle’s glove compartment, and if in the San Francisco Bay Area, that the FasTrak toll tag remains mounted in the vehicle;

 - ensure that the vehicle is clean and tidy and you have left none of your belongings in the vehicle;